orkeilius/merge-dict/readme.md

 # dictionary merger

-a little tools requested by my professor and a first project in rust !
+a little tools requested by my professor and my first project in rust !

 ## how to use